 Performing V2V migration contributes to move VM to another virtual platform in a short time without installing or configuring any applications.
+For example, you can convert Hyper-V to VMware format.
 It saves time, reduces workloads and also minimizes the cost for hardware and storage.

 How to migrate VM to another VMware platform

 Performing V2V migration is to migrate a virtual machine to a different virtual platform such as moving Hyper-V to VMware.
 Mastering VM migration methods can save you a lot of time reinstalling and reconfiguring a new virtual machine.
 So, I will introduce how to achieve V2V migration step by step in this part.